s7minhas/pgbmeRepl/dataverseREADME.md

 |lme4: 1.1-17    |magic: 1.5-8     |magrittr: 1.5      |mnormt: 1.5-5    |
 |msm: 1.6.6      |parallel: 3.4.4  |pgbme: 0.0.0.1     |PRROC: 1.3       |
 |reshape2: 1.4.3 |sbgcop: 0.980    |tidyr: 0.8.1       |                 |

-If you find any errors or have any further questions, please address them to me via email at minhassh@msu.edu.